-For the 2016 Report on Customer Service, an invitation was sent out by e-mail on April 12, 2016 to 6655 individuals who are either regulated by the TBPG, or who have subscribed to TBPG's e-mail distribution list.
-From the 6655 survey invitations that were distributed, a total of 375 surveys were completed and received by May 1, 2016.
+For the 2018 Report on Customer Service, an invitation to participate in the Customer Service Survey was sent out by e-mail on March 8, 2018 to 6,988 individuals who are either regulated by the TBPG, or who have subscribed to TBPG's e-mail distribution list and have expressed an interest in TBPG activities.
+Additionally, a notice regarding the survey was posted on the main page of the TBPG website.
+A total of 6,988 survey invitations were distributed, and 216 surveys were completed and received by March 30, 2018.